10 Tips to Share Before Your Student Leaves for College

 5. Reinforce the Power of Google

-To encourage your son or daughter to be self-reliant and answer important questions on their own, challenge them to search the internet for tutorials on mundane topics, such as “how to plunge a toilet.”
+To encourage your student to be self-reliant and answer important questions on their own, challenge them to search the internet for tutorials on mundane topics, such as “how to plunge a toilet.”
 They might laugh at what they find, but they will thank you later.

 6. Set Up Your Preferred Video Chat Software